Thumbprint Cookies

-Thumbprint Cookies are made with a simple German buttery shortbread cookie recipe that's filled with a dollop of jam.
+Thumbprint Cookies are made with a simple German buttery shortbread cookie recipe filled with a dollop of jam.

-Known in Germany as 'Engelsaugen' (angel's eyes) these cookies are delicious and fun to make.
+Known in Germany as ‘Engelsaugen’ (angel’s eyes), these cookies are delicious and fun to make.

-Why This Recipe Works
+Thumbprint Cookie Recipe Works

 Please check the recipe card below for a detailed, printable ingredient list.